open-telemetry/opentelemetry-js/getting-started/ts-example/README.md

 app.use(countAllRequests());
 ```

-Now, when we make requests to our service our meter will count all requests.
+Now, when we make requests to service our meter will count all requests.

 **Note**: Creating a new `labelSet` and `handle` on every request is not ideal as creating the `labelSet` can often be an expensive operation.
 This is why handles are created and stored in a `Map` according to the route key.